Determining plane curve singularities from its polars: Recovering the singular points from the base points of the polars

 \subsection{Examples}

-Let us illustrate through some examples the application of the algorithm for the computation of the weighted cluster of singular points $\caS(\xi)$ of a singular reduced germ of curve $\xi$ from the weighted cluster $BP(\caJ(\xi))$ of base points of the jacobian system of $\xi$.
-We work each example as follows: we start from an equation $f$ of $\xi$ and then we present our initial data, the cluster of base points \mbox{$BP(\caJ(\xi)) = BP\left(\frac{\partial f}{\partial x},\frac{\partial f}{\partial y}\right)$}, which has been computed using the algorithm given in \cite{Alb2004-CommAlg} (this part will not be explained in any case).
-Then we apply to $BP(\caJ(\xi))$ the algorithm of subsection \ref{sect_alg} to recover the cluster $\caS(\xi)$ with the corresponding values, showing the invariants $\frac{m_p}{n_p}$ computed and explaining how the algorithm works.
-At the end, it can be checked that our output coincides with the original $\xi$.
+Let us illustrate through some examples the application of Algorithm \ref{alg-1}.
+We work each example as follows: we start from an equation $f$ of $\xi$ and then we present our initial data, the weighted cluster of base points \mbox{$BP(\mathcal{J}(\xi)) = BP\left(\frac{\partial f}{\partial x},\frac{\partial f}{\partial y}\right)$}, which has been computed using the algorithm given in \cite{Alb2004-CommAlg} (this part will not be explained in any case).
+Then we apply Algorithm \ref{alg-1} to $BP(\mathcal{J}(\xi))$ in order to recover the cluster $\mathcal{S}(\xi)$ with the corresponding values, showing the invariants $\frac{m_p}{n_p}$ computed and explaining how the algorithm works.
+At the end, it can be checked that our output coincides with $\mathcal{S}(\xi)$.

 For each example of singular curve $\xi $, four Enriques diagrams will be shown: the first one shows the equisingularity class of the original curve $\xi$.
-The second one contains the names of the singular points of $\xi$ and the base points of $\caJ(\xi)$, where the dots in each square mean that there are as many free points as the number in the same square.
-The third diagram represents the cluster $BP(\caJ(\xi))$ with its virtual multiplicities, and the fourth one shows the heights of the trunks $m_p$ and the multiplicities $n_p$ of the morphism $\varphi _p$ for each $p \in \caS(\xi) \cup BP(\caJ(\xi))$ (which are computed using Lemma \ref{calcul-n_p-m_p}).
+The second one contains the names of the singular points of $\xi$ and the base points of $\mathcal{J}(\xi)$, where the dots in each square mean that there are as many free points as the number in the same square.
+The third diagram represents the cluster $BP(\mathcal{J}(\xi))$ with its virtual multiplicities, and the fourth one shows the heights of the trunks $m_p$ and the multiplicities $n_p$ of the morphism $\varphi _p$ for each $p \in \mathcal{S}(\xi) \cup BP(\mathcal{J}(\xi))$ (which are computed using Lemma \ref{calcul-n_p-m_p}).
 The points lying on $\xi$ are represented with black filled circles, while the circles representing points not lying on $\xi$ are filled in white.
 When reading each example, it is advisable to look at the corresponding figure in order to fix some notation, paying attention to the labels of the points of the clusters.